Dillingham City Council appoints Michael Bennett to interim seat

 As a member of the council, Bennett wants to help address housing and support for city workers.

-“Just wanna see what ideas I can bring to the table to keep the town moving forward, see what kind of opportunities for people to come up with housing and filling these jobs," he said.
-"I wanna push for higher wages for the city workforce.”
+“Just want to see what ideas I can bring to the table to keep the town moving forward, see what kind of opportunities for people to come up with housing and filling these jobs," he said.
+"I want to push for higher wages for the city workforce.”

 Bennett submitted a letter of interest along with Liz Clark, Gregg Marxmiller, Andy Anderson and Jon Corbett.
 The council voted unanimously to appoint Bennett.
 He will serve as an interim member of the council until October when Seat B hits the ballot in the local election.